 In fact, there is plenty of evidence that suggests learning stops – I mean flat out takes a screeching halt, once we hit full blown adulthood.
 Year after year, we robotically go through the motions of living out our lives the same way that we always have.
 We may adjust on the little things, but when it comes to retirement, we’re a broken record.

-We get up in the morning and high-tail it to work, wishing that we were somewhere else.
+We get up in the morning and high-tail it to work wishing that we were somewhere else.
 We get home from work and complain that there aren’t enough hours in the day.
 Then, we hop in our stylish new luxury or sports car and plop down $20 bucks or more to go see a movie to take our minds off of life.

 Maybe we have $2500/year season tickets to our favorite college basketball team.
 Or, maybe that money is spent on other things, like restaurants or massages, manicures and “hair days”, make-overs and salons.

-Year after year – spend, spend, spend.
+Same shit, different year.
 Retirement seems no closer, but we all still crave the blissful freedom that comes with financial independence.
 We make the same mistakes every year that continue to push retirement further and further back.
 We just don’t learn.

 To the average adult, learning stopped a long time ago.
 As a child, every year of grade school gave us new experiences and mistakes to learn from.
 But as an adult, what changes for the average person?
 Does retirement get any easier?